plasticlobster/kol-arview/Readme.md

 Now when you go to your mall store and look at your sales, you will see a checkbox for AR View (And a much-needed refresh button).

+Also, when you click on the ticket number(s), it will automatically copy the "Person bought X of (Item) for Z Meat." message to your clipboard for posting into /games chat.

 To update, type:
 ----------------------
 <pre>